pitr/jsontokenizer/README.md

 ## Anti-Features

 - Does **NOT** parse JSON.
 Will not verify semantic correctness. `[}` will produce 2 tokens without errors.
 - Needs an `io.Writer` to write numbers and strings into.
-Based on your use case, can be `os.Stdout`, `bytes.Buffer`, [ByteBuffer](https://github.com/valyala/bytebufferpool), etc.
+Based on the use case, can be `os.Stdout`, `bytes.Buffer`, [ByteBuffer](https://github.com/valyala/bytebufferpool), etc.
 - Does not escape strings. `"he is 5'11\\"."` will be exactly that.
 - Does not parse numbers into floats/ints.
 Use `strconv.Atoi()` if needed.
 - Not thread safe.
+Use with `sync.Mutex` or the like to prevent simultaneous calls.

 ## Quick Start